-Members, examination applicants, and examination candidates, may appeal a decision by a College entity.
-Such decisions may include, but are not limited to, denial of adequacy of credentials prior to examination for Certification, denial of Certification, and cancellation of Membership or Certification by disciplinary action.
-All appeals will be considered by the ACVP Appeals Committee, whose purpose is to review any decision by the College that adversely affects a person seeking to gain, continue, or reinstate membership in the College, upon the request of eligible persons.
+Members, examinations applicants, and examination candidates may appeal an adverse decision by a College entity.
+Such decisions may include, but are not limited to, concerns about examination administration, denial of adequacy of credentials prior to examination for Certification, denial of Certification, and cancellation of Membership or Certification by disciplinary action.
+All appeals will be considered by the ACVP Appeals Committee, whose purpose is to review any decision by the College that adversely affects a person seeking to gain, continue, or reinstate membership in the College, upon the request of an eligible person.

-Appeals from candidates must be submitted in writing to the ACVP Executive Director within 30 calendar days of such person's notification of the decision being appealed.
+Appeals from candidates must be submitted in writing to the ACVP Executive Director, via exam@acvp.org, within 30 calendar days of such person's notification of the decision being appealed.
 Appeals must include a statement of justification for the appeal with supporting documentation, if any.
 When an appeal is received, the Executive Director shall submit the appeal materials to the Chair of the Appeals Committee and to the Chair of the ruling entity that made the original decision.
 Within 14 days of receiving these materials, the Chair of the ruling entity that made the original decision shall submit any documentation relevant to the appeal and a statement of justification for its original decision to the Appeals Committee Chair.
-Within 14 days of receiving these additional materials, the Appeals Committee Chair shall convene a meeting of the Appeals Committee to review all documents relevant to the appeal and make a determination as to the validity of the appeal.
-Within 14 days of this meeting, the Appeals Committee Chair shall submit the results of that determination to the Executive Director who shall inform the appellant of the Appeals Committee's decision.
+Within 14 days of receiving these additional materials, the Appeals Committee Chair shall convene a meeting of the Appeals Committee to review all documents relevant to the appeal and determine the validity of the appeal.
+Within 14 days of this meeting, the Appeals Committee Chair shall submit the results of that decision to the Executive Director who shall inform the appellant of the Appeals Committee's decision.
 If the appeal is denied, no further appeal procedure shall be undertaken by the College.